 I wish others could experience the things we experience.

-I wish others could see sows fighting each others, which is a natural response to their innate social hierarchy.
+I wish others could see sows fighting each other, which is a natural response to their innate social hierarchy.
 The purpose of the infighting is to determine which sow is “king” sow.
-The fights that result in injuries such as bites to body parts including ears, snouts, vulvas and legs.
+The fights that result in injuries such as bites to body parts including ears, snouts, vulvas, and legs.
 And sometimes these injuries are lethal.
 I wish people could hear the ear-piercing screams we hear when a sow is attacking another.
 No, we don’t rush to grab our phones to videotape the pig attacks.
 Instead, we attempt to break up the fights, assess and care for the injuries, all while hoping not to injure ourselves..

 I wish people could see the peaceful contentment.

 The peaceful content sows experience when they are housed in individual gestation stalls.
 I wish they could see how peaceful the sows when they no longer fear for their lives because they are safe.
 I wish people could see the “night and day” difference between sows that are housed outdoors and sows that are housed in gestation stalls because we are able to give them specialized, individual care.

 I wish people were on our farm to see the looks on our faces.